Ethereotek/NAPs/README.md

 Adding parameters is almost identical to adding operators, except that the Python call would be `NameParameter()`.
 ParGroups, however, must be drag-dropped.

 ### **Accessing Parameters**
 The method for accessing parameters is similar to operators, but is unique in its behavior.
-There is admittedly some weirdness here in order to make ParGroups play nice, and to actually extend the functional interaction with both td.ParGroup's and tx.Par's by wrapping them in a `Pars` object.
+There is admittedly some weirdness here in order to make ParGroups play nice, and to actually extend the functional interaction with both td.ParGroup's and td.Par's by wrapping them in a `Pars` object.

 For parameters:

-	rad_x = op.NAPs.PARS("rad_x")
+	rad_x = op.NAPs.Pars("rad_x")
 		# print the value of `radx`
 	print(rax_x.val)